Non-stationary time series attribution for heatwaves over Europe

-In order to assess, if the second order Markov process gives a statistical improvement, the BIC (which is only one criterion pointed out by \citet{Smith_markov} for the model comparison) is compared.
-For both scenarios and all climate models, the model of the second order Markov process gives an improvement in terms of the BIC.
+In order to assess whether the second-order Markov process gives a statistical improvement, the BIC (which is only one criterion pointed out by \citet{Smith_markov} for the model comparison) is compared.
+For both scenarios and all climate models, the second-order Markov process model gives an improvement in terms of the BIC.
+However, it is not straightforward and not necessarily possible to compare the Markov processes of different orders, due to the use of the censored likelihood \citep[Sect.~10.4.6]{Beirlant}.
+In terms of attribution, we can conclude that choosing between a first- and second-order Markov process has only a small effect on the resulting likelihood ratio, and strong attribution to the HIST scenario is also present when using a second-order Markov process.